 Other project members

-Media Technology (Department of Media Technology, Faculty of Technology)
+Department of Computer Science and Media Technology, Faculty of Technology

 More about the project